-2.4.2 Employer social contributions
+3.4.2 Employer social contributions (tscer\s)

 Employers pay Class One social contributions.
-The weekly rate is 10 per cent of the basic gross wage (defined as above).
+The weekly rate is 10 per cent of the basic gross wage.
 The contribution is capped to a maximum wage ceiling and there is a minimum contribution payable.
 As shown in the previous table, in 2007 this was as follows: